-3. The designated spine sends the encapsulated ARP request across the IPN, still leveraging the same GIPo multicast address as the destination of the VXLAN encapsulated packet.
+3. The designated spine sends the encapsulated ARP request across the IPN, still leveraging the same GIPo multicast address as the destination of the VXLAN encapsulated packet (In recent releases, only the FTAG0 of the BD group is used for IGMP report to IPN) .
 The IPN network must have built a proper state to allow for the replication of the traffic toward all the remote Pods where this specific BD has been deployed.

 5. The leaf where EP2 is connected receives the flooded ARP request, learns EP1 information (location and class-id), and forwards the packet to all the local interfaces part of the BD.